Health & Safety

 Additionally, we ask that campers and program participants refrain from bringing nut products into Camp.
 However, we cannot guarantee that items have not been exposed to cross-contamination prior to arriving on our site and are therefore not a 100% nut-free environment.
 If your child has a severe nut allergy, please call our office to speak with a director.

 Safety & Emergency Response

-With a near century of experience under our belts, Tawonga is a proven leader in the field on emergency preparedness and response.
+With nearly a century of experience under our belts, Tawonga is a proven leader in the field of emergency preparedness and response.
 At Tawonga, we utilize the Incident Command System (ICS), first developed by the US Forest Service.
 This model allows us to respond quickly and efficiently to emergencies, with prescribed roles and procedures that mirror those used by national agencies.
 Our staff undergo comprehensive training in emergency response, including ongoing drills to ensure that we are prepared should a situation arise.

 Tawonga is accredited by the American Camping Association, and we exceed their rigorous standards for safety in everything from swimming to the challenge course to how food is prepared.
 Children are always under the supervision of a Red Cross Certified lifeguard while swimming or boating.
 On their out-of-Camp wilderness adventures, campers are led by a guide who holds Wilderness First Responder and LGT certifications.
 Our staff is well-trained to make safety a top priority at all times.

 Tawonga is located in the majestic Stanislaus National Forest, situated in a beautiful valley just outside Yosemite National Park.
 We maintain excellent relationships with the Forest Service, National Park rangers and other agencies in the area, as well as our “neighbors” at other nearby camps and lodges.
 In fact, Tawonga hosts an annual roundtable for all government officials and neighboring organizations to come together to discuss pertinent land issues and renew connections between the agencies.